Think of a relationship you really cared about that became broken.

 7. How does it affect you and your fellowship with God when you hold onto a sin and don’t confess it?

 8. Read 2 Corinthians 5:21.
 What does God do through Jesus to let us experience his love and forgiveness?

-9. Just as David experienced God’s love and forgiveness when he confessed his sin, we can too.
-Confession involves these three things on a regular basis, each time we notice that we have sinned:
+9. Read 1 John 1:9.
+Just as David experienced God’s love and forgiveness when he confessed his sin, we can too.
+Confession involves three things whenever we become aware of our sin:

-1. Write down on a piece of paper the ways you have sinned
+CALL IT SIN – Write down on a piece of paper a list of the ways you have sinned.

-3 Ask God to change you and take control back of your life.
+CALL ON GOD to change you – Pray and ask God to change you and take back control of your life.

 What ideas do you have that could improve this study?
 Are there creative things you do to bring this topic home to your students?
 Please share with the community clicking the FEEDBACK button or leaving a comment below.